 - 15 Places to Sell Art Online And Make Money

-These are just a few posts with over 10,000 social shares each and drive a tremendous amount of traffic to my site every month.
+These are just a few posts with over 10,000 social shares each, and they drive tremendous traffic to my site every month.

-As you keep creating content, you are opening more doors for people to land on your site.
+As you keep creating content, you open more doors for people to land on your site.

 Unlike social media networks, your content will live on until the end of time or until you decide to delete it from your blog.

-There is no magic number of articles that you will need to write before starting to see more traffic to your site.
+There is no magic number of articles you will need to write before seeing more traffic to your site.
 The incline in traffic will increase over time.

-For example, if you have a hundred blog posts, you are creating a hundred different ways people can find you in Google’s search.
+For example, if you have a hundred blog posts, you create a hundred different ways people can find you in Google’s search.

-On the other hand, if you only have ten blog posts on your site, you are only providing ten different ways to discover you online.
+On the other hand, if you only have ten blog posts on your site, you are only providing ten different ways to discover yourself online.

-With that said, it is safe to say that the more blog posts you publish, the more traffic your site will generate.
+That said, it is safe to say that the more blog posts you publish, your site will generate more traffic.

 What Is A Pillar Content Strategy

-Pillar content or a Pillar page is the cornerstone for the majority of your site’s content.
+Pillar content or a Pillar page is the cornerstone for your site’s content.

-The pillar page connects all of the more detailed posts about a specific topic.
+The pillar page connects all more detailed posts about a specific topic.

-For example, I have posts that talk about blogging, social media marketing, newsletter marketing, and Pinterest marketing.
+For example, I have posted about blogging, social media marketing, newsletter marketing, and Pinterest marketing.

 All of the posts talk about selling art online, so my pillar content page is Sell Art Online Startup.

-All of the explicit content I write about selling art is linked to the pillar page, and the pilar page connects back to the pilar page.
+All the explicit content I write about selling art is linked to the pillar page, which connects back to the pillar page.

-I have also made smaller pillar pages, including a blogging pillar page, Facebook marketing pillar page, Pinterest marketing pillar page, etc.
+I have also made smaller pillar pages, including a blogging pillar page, a Facebook marketing pillar page, a Pinterest marketing pillar page, etc.

-Connecting all of the posts related to a specific topic helps Google understand what my website offers.
+Connecting all posts related to a specific topic helps Google understand what my website offers.

 How To Get Started With Pillar Content

-The first step you will want to take when developing your pillar pages is to choose all of the different topics you will wish to your website t rank for in the search results.
+The first step you will want to take when developing your pillar pages is to choose all the topics you would like to rank for in the search results.

-If your blog discusses wildlife paintings, you paint perhaps you will have a pillar page regarding wildlife paintings, big cat paintings, elephant paintings, how to protect your wildlife paintings, and how to paint wildlife.
+If your blog discusses wildlife paintings you paint, perhaps you will have a pillar page regarding wildlife paintings, big cat paintings, elephant paintings, how to protect your paintings, and how to paint wildlife.

 Do not be too broad with your pillar pages.
 For example, you would not want a pillar page called oil paintings.
 Instead, you will want a page called wildlife paintings for sale or big cat oil paintings.

 A post about big cat oil paintings is a perfect example of a pillar page.
-You will be able to write much content about big cats and your big cat oil paintings.
+You can write a lot of content about big cats and your big cat oil paintings.

-Research other art blogs if you are having difficulty coming up with topics for your pillar page.
+Research other art blogs if you struggle with topics for your pillar page.

-See if they are writing about anything that relates to your website that you overlooked.
+See if they are writing about anything you overlooked related to your website.

 Another free tool is Ubersuggests.

-Type in at least three of your competitor’s websites in Ubersuggests search.
+Type in at least three of your competitor’s websites in the Ubersuggests search.

 - Estimated monthly visits